moliver28/research-handbook/content/handbook/tools-and-tips/slack.md

 Fill in your Slack profile, as we use Slack profiles as our Team Directory to stay in touch with other team members.
 Important fields include:

 - Photo
-- Title (should be your GitLab job title)
+- Job Description (should be your GitLab job title, with the URL pointing to your [job family](https://handbook.gitlab.com/job-families/))
 - GitLab.com profile (set the Display text to your @gitlabusername so that people don't need to click the link to identify your username)
 - Time zone (useful for other GitLab team members to see when you're available)
 - Working hours (can help others to identify the times you are generally available)